linusapelgren/bellaitalia/README.md

 - Make templates
 - Implement admin page
 - Deploy to heroku
+- Change reservation

-## Bugs
+## Bugs & Future Features

 At this date no Unfixed bugs

 ### Future Features
-- Change reservation
-- Implement messaging system for reservation updates
 - Prevent double booking when restaurant is full

 ## Testing